BITPlan/docker-semanticmediawiki/Readme.md

 the ip-address for "smw" is optionally added at the start of "run" to your /etc/hosts file.

+## Running and stopping your container
+The run script has three modes
+* initially it runs the container to start mysql / apache
+* if the container exists and runs it will open a shell
+* if the container exists and does not run it will start it and open a shell

 ## Project info
 * Mediawiki 1.23 based
 * Apache License